Razyapoo/KGBClusteringDocumentation/clustering.md

 To check if a node has been expanded and not disappeared during the grouping operation, a new *isMountedInHierarchy* attribute has also been added to indicate if the node is collapsed inside its parent.

+<h3 id="extension-of-the-node-group">Extension of the NodeGroup.ts</h3>

+*remove* method is changed to handle node hierarchy.

+<h3 id="extension-of-the-node-view">Extension of the NodeGroup.ts</h3>

+*expand* method is changed to handle *child-parent/parent-child relation* layout constraint (described in more detail in [Child-parent or parent-child relations](#child-parent-or-parent-child-relations) and [Node hierarchy and hierarchical relations](#node-hierarchy-and-hierarchical-relations)) section.
+At the moment, our implementation only supports child-parent relationships, but it's easy to add support for parent-child relationships as well.

+<h3 id="extension-of-the-view-options">Extension of the NodeGroup.ts</h3>

+The NodeCommon.ts component is extended with the *isHierarchyView* attribute to indicate if the visual style of the parent node needs to be changed.
+When at least one child node is collapsed within a parent node, its visual style changes so that its label appears at the top and center.

+<h3 id="extension-of-the-cola-layout">Extension of the ColaLayout.ts</h3>

+*onExpansion* method is changed to handle node hierarchy.

+<h3 id="extension-of-the-layouts">Extension of the Layouts.ts</h3>

+Layouts.ts and all its descendant components are extended with *supportsHierarchicalView* and *constraintRulesLoaded* attributes.
+The first one indicates whether the layout supports a hierarchical view.
+The *constraintRulesLoaded* attribute indicates whether layout constraints were successfully loaded.

+<h3 id="extension-of-the-layout-manager">Extension of the LayoutManager.ts</h3>

+*switchToLayout* method is extended to handle the case when current layout is changed to another one.

+<h3 id="extension-of-the-remote-server">Extension of the RemoteServer.ts</h3>

+The RemoteServer.ts component is extended with the requestor receiving layout constraints from the backend server.

+<h3 id="extension-of-the-response-interfaces">Extension of the ResponseInterfaces.ts</h3>

+The ResponseInterfaces.ts component is extended with a new interfaces used for layout constraints received from the backend server.